AutoRabitOrg/knowledgebase/product-guides/arm/troubleshoot/how-tos/enable-enhanced-domains.md

 ## Introduction <a href="#introduction" id="introduction"></a>

 Enhanced domains are the next iteration of My Domain in Salesforce.
-They replace the default Salesforce subdomain with a company-specific one across all URLs, including Experience Cloud sites, Salesforce Sites, Visualforce pages, and content files.
+They replace the default Salesforce subdomain with a company-specific one across all URLs, including Experience Cloud sites, Salesforce sites, Visualforce pages, and content files.

 ## Do I Need Enhanced Domains? <a href="#do-i-need-enhanced-domains" id="do-i-need-enhanced-domains"></a>